 - While I was counseling a Christian couple, I was told by one of them who had been seeing a psychiatrist that the psychiatrist wanted to give her some drugs to calm her down because she had an abnormal fanaticism upon Jesus.
 Religion was OK but to be so eager about it the way she was was cause to be treated.

 - It's OK for sports fans to spend days in lines waiting for tickets.
 It's OK for them to scream at the top of their lungs for their team to make a touch down or run the bases.
 It's OK to be fanatical if it is for women's rights, to be pro-abortion, to shout and scream at political conventions.
 But it isn't OK if you want to live for Jesus.

-- I know all kinds of Christians.
-Some eager to please God.
-Some not so eager.
+- I know all kinds of Christians--some eager to please God and some not so eager.

 - What are good works.
 What makes a work good?
 Philosophers have debated it.
 Movies have illustrated it.
 Poets have written about it.

 - But only in the Bible is true goodness revealed.